48 University of Pittsburgh Law Review 691 (1987)

 Date of Authorship for this Version

 Eskridge, William N. Jr. and Frickey, Philip P., "Legislation Scholarship and Pedagogy in the Post-Legal Process Era" (1987).
 Faculty Scholarship Series.
-Paper 3823.
+3823.